Year 11 student

 - training, such as an apprenticeship, traineeship, supported internship*

-- full-time work or volunteering for 20 hours or more AND part-time accredited study.*
+- full-time work or volunteering for 20 hours or more AND part-time study leading to a qualification.*

-*Important: Young people in Year 11 have to stay in learning until they are 18, due to the Government Raising the Participation Age (RPA).
-RPA is about making sure young people develop the skills employers need to compete in a global economy.
+*Important: Young people in Year 11 have to stay in learning until they are 18, due to the Government Raising the Participation Age (RPA) - IMPORTANT: check this link to find out more about when your child can leave school and start an apprenticeship or training.
+RPA is about making sure young people develop the skills employers need to compete in a world economy.

 Careers advisers from C&K Careers work in most Calderdale and Kirklees schools and colleges.
 Advisers: